hoprnet/hoprnet/packages/core/crates/core-crypto/README.md

 - `keypairs`: defines the two types of keypairs (`ChainKeypair` used for on-chain operations - based on secp256k1, and `OffchainKeypair` for packet operations - based on Ed25519)
 - `parameters`: contains various cryptography related global constants
 - `prg`: implementation of a pseudo-random generator function used in SPHINX packet header construction
-- `primitives`: contains implementation of cryptographic primitives: Blake256s digest,
+- `primitives`: contains implementation of cryptographic primitives: Blake2s256 digest, Keccak256 digest, Mac using Blake2s256 and ChaCha20 stream cipher
 -

 ## SPHINX shared keys derivation